 Methods of analyzing stressed skin structures of the types that are typically found in aircraft, missiles and space vehicles.
 Unsymmetrical bending and bending and twisting of multiple cell structures are also covered.

 Elements of analytical and numerical analysis with engineering applications including, but not limited to, differential equations, linear algebra, root-finding, Gaussian elimination, and Runge-Kutta integration.

-Strain gage mounting and bridge circuits analysis; strain measurement in axial, bending and torsional members resemble to aerospace structures using axial and rosette strain gages; stress measurements in wing structural subcomponents (skin, stiffener, spar, rib) under bending load using strain data; design, fabrication and testing of stiffened panel.
+Strain gage mounting and bridge circuits analysis; strain measurement in axial, bending, and torsional members resembling aerospace structures using axial and rosette strain gages; stress measurements in wing structural subcomponents (skin, stiffener, spar, rib, stringer) under bending loads using strain data; design, fabrication, and testing of a stiffened panel.

 Principles of air-breathing jet engines (turboshaft, turboprop, turbojet, ramjet, scramjet) and their applications, aircraft engine matching, introduction to rocket propulsion principles.

 This course provides a laboratory counterpart to concepts discussed in aerodynamics and fluid mechanics.
 Course topics include statistical and uncertainty analysis techniques, design of experiments, computer-based data-acquisition, sensors for fluid mechanic measurements, and aerodynamic measurement techniques and facilities.